What Is An Auto Insurance Claim?

 Step Four: Your Insurance Agent

 At this point, you will be assigned a specific insurance agent from your insurance company.
 They will begin talking to all other parties involved to work out the best deal for you.
 Their main goal is to get you and your car back on the road as soon as possible.
 They will investigate all the circumstances and evidence.
 Hence why it is so important for you to have all your information in order.

 They will also guide you through many important decisions and might even make a few good recommendations on where is best to get your car fixed.
 They will either meet with you in person or simply give you a call, which is normally up to you.
 If you have rental car coverage, then they will help you with that as well so that your car can be properly fixed.

-They will also investigate any personal injury you suffered and add it into your claim.
+They will also investigate any personal injury you suffered and add it to your claim.
 Note that it is important to see a doctor within two weeks of an accident in most states.
 If you did not go to the hospital from the accident, then schedule an appointment with your physician to get yourself checked out.
 A claim will go through more smoothly with the more information your insurance agent has.

 Diminished Value Claims & Total Loss Claims